ESA-RadLab/BERTCSRS/README.md

-The output is in `data/output/FULL/CNS`, `CNS_..._DECISION.csv` contains all abstracts, the model prediction and decision, `CNS_..._INCLUDED.csv` contains only the titleabstracts included by the model, and `CNS_..._CHECK.xlsx` can contain abstracts below the set threshold but above a second one, to evaluate the predictions between these two thresholds The .csv file that can be uploaded to SYRF is in `data/output`
+The output is in `data/output/FULL/CNS`, `CNS_..._DECISION.csv` contains all abstracts, the model prediction and decision, `CNS_..._INCLUDED.csv` contains only the titleabstracts included by the model, and `CNS_..._CHECK.xlsx` can contain abstracts below the set threshold but above a second one, to evaluate the predictions between these two thresholds.
+The .csv file that can be uploaded to SYRF is in `data/output`